Revolutionary Party of the Workers of Bolivia

 The Revolutionary Party of the Workers of Bolivia (Partido Revolucionario de los Trabajadores de Bolivia, PRTB) was a political party in Bolivia, formed in 1972 as the political wing of the National Liberation Army (ELN).
-PRTB was later move away from the foquismo line of ELN.
+PRTB later moved away from the foquismo line of ELN.
 PRTB published El proletario.

 Electoral alliances

 In 1978, PRTB formed part of the Revolutionary Left Front.
 In the July 1979 elections, PRTB supported the Popular and Democratic Union.